tominmattam/ProximitySensorVHDL/README.md

-# Proximity Sensor using VHDL
+# Proximity Sensor with FPGA using VHDL

 A proximity sensor is a sensor able to detect the presence of nearby objects without any physical contact.